 Advantages of Participative Management:

-- Encourage Collaboration – Participatory management provides employees the flexibility to work together and get goals collectively.
+- Encourage Collaboration – Participatory management provides employees the flexibility to work together and reach goals collectively.
 The collaborative environment increases employee morale and improves communication between team members.

 - Creativity and Productivity – Since different employees have different solutions and they are different in qualities, education, and knowledge they may offer various creative ideas which further may help to improve performance and increase productivity.